 Mathematics and Economics BSc (Hons)

-Apply mathematical models to inform decisions made by governments, individuals and companies
+Apply mathematical models and application-driven maths to inform decisions made by governments, individuals and companies

 Scientific developments are possible due to mathematical applications while mathematical models inform decisions in industry, government, and within economics.

 Our course combines both pure and application-driven mathematics.
 By the time you finish your degree, you will be able to use maths to solve practical problems.
 You'll explore the relationship between mathematical modelling and economics.
 You'll also examine how societies attempt to make the best use of their scarce resources.